 Texas PTA offers packs of membership envelopes that make it easy for your community to include their membership dues and send them back with their student.
-This is a great tool for cash and checks families.
-Visit the Texas PTA Shop for more information.

-Some PTAs have anonline membership site.
+This is a great tool for cash and check families.
+Contact memberrelations@txpta.org for envelopes.
+Some PTAs have an online membership site.
 Work with your PTA executive board to determine how to use this to recruit members.